 How to Apply to the DMD-AS Program

-Step 2: Submit Applications
+Step 2: Submit Applications Heading link

-The UIC College of Dentistry will begin accepting applications for its January entering class on March 4.
-The application deadline for submission of an ADEA CAAPID and UIC application is June 30.
+The UIC College of Dentistry will begin accepting applications for its January 2024 entering class on March 4, 2023.
+The application deadline for submission of an ADEA CAAPID and UIC application is June 15.

 To apply to the UIC College of Dentistry you should first submit the American Dental Education Association (ADEA) Centralized Application for Advanced Placement for International Dentists (CAAPID).

 After submitting the CAAPID application, please submit the UIC Supplemental Application.
-You will need to make the following selections to arrive at the correct UIC Supplemental application – The 2021-2022 Cycle, General Application, Doctorate level, and finally DMD Advanced Standing from the intended program drop-down.
+You will need to make the following selections to arrive at the correct UIC Supplemental application – The 2023-2024 Cycle, General Application, Doctorate level, and finally DMD Advanced Standing from the intended program drop-down.
 Do not choose the professional program supplemental application.
 This is not the correct application.
 Similarly, if you have applied in the past, you will need to follow this year’s instructions for re-applying.

 International Credential Evaluation Fee

-A non-refundable $50 International Credential Evaluation Fee is assessed for all graduate and professional degree-seeking applicants who have post-secondary coursework taken outside the United States.
+A non-refundable $100 International Credential Evaluation Fee is assessed for all graduate and professional degree-seeking applicants who have post-secondary coursework taken outside the United States.
 The fee is assessed once per application term.
 Payment of the fee will be requested online through the application checklist after submission of the application.

-Step 4: Selection & Acceptance
+Step 4: Selection & Acceptance Heading link

 Since the College has a limited capacity, it must be selective in choosing students.
 The selection is based upon the applicant’s credentials, letters of recommendation, and information obtained during the application process.
 A rolling admissions process is used with preference given to earlier applications.
 Admission to the College of Dentistry is competitive, and it should be recognized that not all candidates who apply will be admitted.
-Only those candidates deemed highly qualified will be invited for an on-campus interview in the months of April – August.
+Only those candidates deemed highly qualified will be invited for an on-campus or virtual interview in the months of April – August.
 Invitations are extended by faculty and therefore should not be requested by the applicant.
 The Office of Admissions will notify all applicants of a final admissions decision no later than November.

 Our office will send application status updates, including: acknowledgement receipt e-mails, missing credentials e-mails, and notification of interviews and admissions decisions via email.
 Each applicant at UIC will receive a UIN number (University Identification Number), please include your name and UIN when contacting the Admissions staff.